Are you wondering whether an exercise science degree is right for your career?

 The most popular career field in health and fitness is, of course, that of a personal trainer.

-The entry barrier for this job description is pretty low, and as a consequence, the industry is fairly saturated and competitive.
+The entry barrier for the job description of a personal trainer is pretty low, you need a personal training certification–that’s how to become a personal trainer–and as a consequence, the industry is fairly saturated and competitive.

 That’s because the scope of practice of a PT is more on an advisory and guidance level when it comes to exercise science.